Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Methodology

 Based on the computed 3D structure of the whole surgical scene, we aim at localizing the camera of a given intra-operative view using the coarse-to-fine laparoscopic localization module.
 The process is shown in intra-operative laparoscopic localization part of Fig. \ref{overall_Framework}(a).
 First, a global map is established to combine the 3D structure and input images.
 Second, images from global map with similar location to the query frames can be recognized by a learning-based image retrieval system.
 After that, we cluster the retrieved images based on the observed 3D points.
-An iterative estimation process are then used to compute the fine pose of the laparoscope.
+An iterative estimation process is then used to compute the fine pose of the laparoscope.

 \textbf{Map building:} We build a global map shown in Fig. \ref{overall_Framework}(a) by using the input pre-operative images, the estimated laparoscope poses, and reconstructed 3D structure of the tissue surface from the proposed reconstruction framework.
 First, we combine the input images into an image database.
-Second, 3D points in reconstructed structure are projected onto the image plane of the camera coordinates, which is defined on the basis of each estimated laparoscope pose.
-Then, the 2D keypoints in image can be found from the projection, and the correspondence between 3D structure and input images can be stored by the coordinates of the corresponding pixels on the image plane.
+Second, 3D points in the reconstructed structure are projected onto the image plane of the camera coordinates, which is defined on the basis of each estimated laparoscope pose.
+Then, we regard the 2D pixels projected from the 3D points as keypoints of the image, and the correspondence between the 3D structure and the input images can be stored by the coordinates of the corresponding pixels on the image plane.

-\textbf{Coarse retrieval:} Based on the NetVLAD network \cite{arandjelovic2016netvlad}, we use knowledge distillation \cite{hinton2015distilling} to train an efficient and smaller student feature extraction \emph{$f_e$} network at learning global features predicted by the teacher (NetVLAD).
-The training process is shown in Fig. \ref{overall_Framework}(c).
-The student network is composed of an encoder and a smaller VLAD layer \cite{sarlin2018leveraging}.
+\textbf{Coarse retrieval:} Based on the NetVLAD network \cite{arandjelovic2016netvlad}, we utilize knowledge distillation \cite{hinton2015distilling} to train an efficient and smaller student feature extraction network \emph{$f_e$} at learning global features predicted by the teacher (NetVLAD).
+The student net is composed of an encoder and a smaller VLAD layer \cite{sarlin2018leveraging}.
 Using the \emph{$f_e$}, global features are computed and indexed for every image in the image database.
-For each intra-operative query image, we initially extract the features and then use the KNN algorithm to find the nearest images, which have the shortest distance in feature space in the image database.
+For each intra-operative query frame, we initially extract the global features.
+Then, we employ the KNN algorithm to find the nearest images, which have the shortest distance on feature space in the image database.
 These nearest images are then clustered by the 3D points they co-observe.
-Fig. \ref{fig:cluster}. shows the clustering process.
-By retrieving a list of nearest images in global feature space using the KNN, the laparoscope pose can be roughly calculated.